-Students who have previously taken credit courses at Columbia State and who return to the College after being absent for one semester (excluding summer) must file an application for readmission with the Office of Admissions and Records.
+Students who have previously taken credit courses at Columbia State and who return to the College after being absent for one semester (excluding summer) must file an application for readmission with the Admissions office.

-Students who have attended other institutions of higher education since last attending Columbia State must have all of these institutions send official transcripts to the Office of Admissions and Records.
+Students who have attended other institutions of higher education since last attending Columbia State must have all of these institutions send official transcripts to the Admissions office.